'A game changer': Federal government releases $424 million Closing the Gap plan

 - Almost $22 million has been set aside for trauma-aware, culturally appropriate programs to support families dealing with domestic violence.

-Greater access to clean drinking water and support for domestic violence survivors are among the new measures to be funded under a $424 million plan to urgently reduce the gap between Indigenous Australians and their non-Indigenous counterparts.
+Greater access to clean drinking water and support for domestic violence survivors are among the new measures to be funded under a $424 million dollar plan to urgently reduce the gap between First Nations people and wider society.

 Marking the 15th anniversary of the historic apology to the Stolen Generations, the federal government will release the second Closing the Gap Implementation Plan, which will focus on practicable ways to improve quality of life for Indigenous people.